pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 :::

 ## Exploring gaze patterns in multiple regions of an environment
-Understanding where people focus their gaze while exploring their environment is an area of interest for researchers in diverse fields, ranging from art and architecture to medical training.
-Recently, powerful scene recognition tools such as the Reference Image Mapper enrichment in Pupil Cloud have made it possible to map gaze in 3D real-world environments and generate heatmap visualizations.
+Understanding where people focus their gaze while exploring their environment is a topic of interest for researchers across various fields, including art, architecture, and medical training.
+With the Reference Image Mapper enrichment in Pupil Cloud, we can map gaze in 3D real-world environments and generate heatmap visualizations.
 These offer an informative overview of visual exploration patterns and also pave the way  for further analysis, such as region of interest analysis.

 In this guide, we will show you how to use the [Reference Image Mapper](/enrichments/reference-image-mapper/) to map a participant's gaze onto _multiple_ areas of a living environment as they freely navigate around it.